Hleephilip/CSG/README.md

 ### Edit synthetic images

-You can generate an image using Stable Diffusion and edit with CSG.
-Note that `posterior_guidance` is a hyperparamter related to guidance scale.
+You can generate an image using Stable Diffusion and edit it with CSG.
+Note that `posterior_guidance` is a hyperparameter related to guidance scale.

 ```
 python src/edit_synthetic_images.py \